renpy/renpy/sphinx/source/testcases.rst

 The testcase named ``default`` is the one which will be executed by default.

+Note that when a testcase finishes executing, the game doesn't close itself - unless the ``exit`` statement is used.
+Instead, it just remains where it is in the game, awaiting user action.

+When that happens, or if the game quits before that happens (because of an ``exit`` or following an exception), the functions added to the :var:`config.testcase_finally_callbacks` list are called without arguments.
+This allows for clean-up code to be executed whatever may happen during the tests.

+.. should an exception during a callback call prevent subsequent callbacks from being called ?

+There is no equivalent for code being executed before the tests happens, since such code can be put inside a python block at the beginning of the testcase.

 Test statements
 ===============
 .. give an example for each one